leiachung41/leiachung41.github.io/Link_Button/README.md

 ## Description

-I made link button using css featured transform and transition.
+I made link button using css features: transform and transition.

 ## Built with

 HTML, CSS